ampproject/amphtml/spec/amp-framework-hosting.md

 When you request `amp-geo-0.1.js` from `cdn.ampproject.org` using an HTTP client, the CDN detects the country where the request originated and patches `amp-geo-0.1.js` on-the-fly.
 This patch needs to be reversed to ensure users are not all assigned the same country when `amp-geo` loads.

 When `cdn.ampproject.org` serves `amp-geo-0.1.js`, it replaces string `{{AMP_ISO_COUNTRY_HOTPATCH}}` with an ISO 3166-1 alpha-2 country code (two ascii letter characters) followed by 26 space characters, to maintain the string length.
 Reversal of this patch can be accomplished by a RegEx replacement: search for RegEx `/[a-zA-Z]{2} {26}/` and replace with string `{{AMP_ISO_COUNTRY_HOTPATCH}}`.

+In addition to `amp-geo-0.1.js`, you may find module JS (`.mjs`) and unversioned (`amp-geo-latest.js`) variants of the same file.
+The same RegEx replacement should be performed in these files as well.

 ## Modify AMP pages